 The Ocone family has been producing wines in Campania since 1910.
-Located in the ancient hills of Sannio, in the province of Benevento, the estate known as La Madonnella now covers 12 hectares with 10 of them given over to DOC vines.
+Located in the ancient hills of Sannio, in the province of Benevento, the estate known as La Madonnella now covers twelve hectares with ten of them given over to DOC vines.
 Year after year, Azienda Ocone produce highly respected wines.
 Wine making is now the responsibility of Luigi Pastore.

 The Piedirosso, a grape variety known more in the area around Naples than Sannio, is a welcome feature of the range.
 Despite being late harvested, it’s light and vibrant and a wine that is aged just six months in stainless steel in order to preserve the natural characteristics of the fruit.

 The Aglianico ‘Apollo’ sees six months in new barrique and another year in tank.
 It’s a bolder style and needs the time to soften before before release.